This young man is best known for his social network…

 Be careful though.
 This will delete your search history permanently.
 If you want to keep your search history for future reference, you can download it by going to “Other Google activity” and clicking on “Download your past searches.”

-In conclusion—Yes, Google does quietly track this of information.
-However, you can prevent them from doing it.
+In conclusion—Yes, Google does quietly record all your activity.
+In the end, you can prevent them from doing it.
 However, by default, this option is enabled for all users, which results in hundreds of millions people unknowingly feeding Google’s databases with deeply personal data.
 This means there’s a good chance that Google already has all the data they need to check you search history at Google job interview.

 2. Can they link your search history to your real-life identity?